elixir-circuits/circuits_spi/README.md

 ## FAQ

+### How do I only receive data?

+SPI always sends a bit for every bit it receives.
+That means that to receive a byte, you have to send a byte.
+Luckily, devices are designed with this in mind and discard or ignore bytes in these situations.
+For example, if you have a sensors and need to read 9 bytes of data, send 9 zeros to read it.
+The zeros will be ignored and you'll get the data.

 ### How do I debug?

 The most common issue is communicating with a SPI device for the first time.